marioroy/cachymod/README.md

 ## Uninstall

 Removal is via pacman as well.
+Run the `uninstall.sh` script (requires gum dependency).
+Or follow the manual instructions.

 Tip: `ls /usr/src` for the list of kernels on the system.
 Copy the folder name and append "-headers" for the 2nd